gisquick/gisquick-doc/user-manual/project-publishing.rst

 .. _plugin-publish-directory:

-When ``Publish`` button is pressed, the unique project file name with timestamp together with it's metafile is created.
+When ``Publish`` button is pressed, the unique project file name with timestamp together with its metafile is created.
 By default, timestamped files are created in the same directory as the original QGIS project.
 Optionally the destination directory can be changed by the ``Change`` button.
 In this case, data source files are also copied to